Metehan120/Oxidalloc/README.md

 Oxidalloc is a high-performance allocator written entirely in Rust.
 It is designed to be ABI-compatible with glibc's malloc family and verified to run system-wide across a full Linux desktop environment.

 ## Tested on Fedora
-## IMPORTANT: By new update most fragmentation issues are fixed.
+## IMPORTANT: New update may add More Compatibility but also May Break some of them, please report any issues you encounter.

 ## Features